 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where native antimony typically forms.
+Look in hydrothermal veins country, the host setting where native antimony typically forms.
 If you start seeing stibnite, galena, sphalerite in float, you are in the right ground.
 Field specimens usually show a massive, lamellar, granular, rarely rhombohedral crystals habit, so train your eye for that shape before scanning the outcrop.